 I deeply enjoy pairing several disciplines in my work: writing, typography and photography are inseparable from my daily life and fitting them into my workflow is a bliss.
 React, node.js and TypeScript are my usual tools of the trade.
 Peace is restored when running, rock-climbing, or picking something from the bookshelf.
 You can learn more about me.

 Since 2017, I've been maintaining a bi-monthly newsletter about typography, fonts, languages and books.
 It's long-form, meaning there's no link dumps, with a mandatory coffee article to go with it.
 With Twitter killing the Revue platform in 2022, it's on hold for the time being.

 A small pet project from my (very) early React days which, despite unmaintained, still provides a useful resource to fixing most Git mistakes.

-A super single-page app consisting of random quotes mentioning coffee in literature; books I've read, citations people have sent me.
+A dead simple single-page app consisting of random quotes mentioning coffee in literature; books I've read, citations people have sent me.
 Being a coffee-nerd, it has always interested me when authors mentioned coffee in their books, so I began collecting them.
 This is a simple React-powered website which gives you a different quote every time (shareable, too).

 A small scene, inspired by an Alex Pasquarella illustration, fully recreated in CSS and reinvented with some animation.